SBI-sa/Logi-dash/replit.md

 ## Recent Changes
 ### November 17, 2025
+- **Transportation delete functionality**: Added delete buttons with confirmation alerts for Trip Categories (Total and Monthly tabs), Delivery Performance entries, and Delays by Route.
+Deletions cascade properly (Total tab removes from all months) and sync to Supabase in real-time
 - **Image cache-busting architecture**: Implemented dual-object pattern for image uploads - clean URLs stored in Supabase database, timestamped URLs used in UI to force browser refresh.
 Prevents mutation bugs and ensures future image replacements work correctly for warehouse allocation, land, and JLH images
 - **Warehouse village colors**: Updated to use only 4-color repeating pattern (#00617f, #a7aca1, #081f2c, #9b2743) across all village cards